IstvanGercsak/TheMonkees/README.md

     - Chrome developer tools: details below at the **Chrome Developer Tool** section

 - Effects
-    - I hover my mouse on the <navigation_link> navigation link, and the buzz effect appears
+    - I hover my mouse over the <navigation_link> navigation link, and the buzz effect appears
-    - I hover my mouse on the <social link> social link and I can see the transition effect
+    - I hover my mouse over the <social link> social link and I can see the transition effect
-    - I hover on the active <button> button and I see the button hover effect
+    - I hover over the active <button> button and I see the button hover effect
-    - I hover on the inactive "Buy ticket" button and I see the inactive hover effect
+    - I hover over the inactive "Buy ticket" button and I see the inactive hover effect
+    - I hover my mouse over one of the row on the Tour Info page and I see which row am I choose and the hover effect on that row

 |navigation_link|social link|button|
 |:-------------:|:---------:|:----:|